-Special effects makeup can really add to the overall appearance of your Halloween costume but applying it may seem daunting if you're not familiar with the basic techniques.
+Special effects makeup can really add to the overall appearance of your Halloween costume, but applying it may seem daunting if you're not familiar with the basic techniques.
 Creating fake bruises and cuts on your face with makeup requires only a few supplies and tools.
 While you don't need much artistic skill for this type of face painting, you do need a little practice.
-Test out your makeup skills a few days in advance so you can perfect your look on Halloween.

 Things You'll Need

-- Cream makeup (dark purple, red, dark blue or black, yellow)
+Cream makeup (dark purple, dark red, dark blue or black, yellow)

-Dip a makeup sponge into dark purple cream makeup and apply a thin coat of it to your clean skin where you want to create a bruise.
+Dip a makeup sponge into dark purple cream makeup and apply a thin coat of it to your clean skin in spots that you want to appear bruised.
 Try to avoid creating a perfect shape such as a circle or triangle with the makeup as bruises generally have an irregular shape.

 Blend the edges of the purple makeup with your fingers so that the makeup gradually fades into your skin.
 The bruise should be dark purple in the center and fade to a light purple at the edges.

 Apply red cream makeup to the center of the bruise with a makeup sponge and gently blend the edges.
-Don't cover up all of the purple makeup as you work.
+Don't cover up all the purple makeup.

-Repeat step three with dark blue or black cream makeup.
-Try to just add a little of the makeup so you can still see the purple and red makeup.
+Repeat step 3 with dark blue or black cream makeup.
+Try to add just a little of the makeup, so you can still see the purple and red makeup.
 This gives the bruise depth and makes it look more realistic.

-Apply yellow cream makeup to the bruise where the red, purple and dark blue colors start to get lighter and blend into the skin.
-This will make the bruise look like it is starting to heal.
+Apply yellow cream makeup to the bruise in the places where the red, purple and dark blue colors start to get lighter and blend into the skin.
+This will make the bruise look as if it is starting to heal.

-Shape a piece of mortician's wax or putty into a 1/2-inch diameter ball.
-You can find this material anywhere special effects makeup is sold.
-Look for a wax that matches your own skin tone for the most realistic effect.
+Shape a piece of mortician's wax or putty into a 1/2-inch-diameter ball.
+You can find this material anywhere that special effects makeup is sold.
+For the most realistic effect, look for a wax that matches your own skin tone.

-Press the wax ball onto your clean skin where you want to create the fake cut.
-Flatten the ball and spread it out until it is approximately 1/4-inch thick in the center and the edges blend into your skin.
+Press the wax ball onto your clean skin to create the fake cut.
+Flatten the ball and spread it out until it is approximately 1/4 inch thick in the center and the edges have blended into your skin.
 You may need to add more wax as you work.

-Carve a cut into the wax with a plastic knife, being careful to only cut the wax and not your skin.
+Carve a cut into the wax with a plastic knife, being careful to only cut the wax, not your skin.

 Apply red cream makeup to a sponge and pat it over the entire piece of wax and the surrounding skin.
 Repeat this process with yellow cream makeup to give the surrounding area a raw and irritated appearance.